9. Sandra Dee

-In 1962, Cary Grant starred in That Touch of Mink.
+In 1962, Doris Day starred in Billy Rose’s Jumbo and That Touch of Mink.

 10. Yvette Mimieux